dzmtrmvsk/dzmtrmvsk/README.md

 ## 🔥 What I Do

 I specialize in **frontend development**, focusing on creating **modern** and **intuitive** user experiences.
-My goal is to deliver clean, maintainable code that leads to fast and responsive websites.
-I also have experience with backend technologies, which allows me to collaborate effectively with fullstack teams.
+My goal is to deliver clean, maintainable code that leads to fast and responsive websites. **I also have experience with backend technologies**, which allows me to collaborate effectively with fullstack teams.

 ## 🚀 Technologies I Love Working With